not-registered Login to view full entry:

 PxD administrative data

-Does the voicer gender of IVR push calls affect platform engagement (i.e. pick-up and completion rates)?
+Does the gender of the narrator of IVR push calls affect platform engagement (i.e., pick-up and completion rates)?

 • Research theme